JoshSinyor/JoshSinyor.github.io/_posts/2021-08-23-mapping-keyboards-to-osx-part-three.md

 Another one of the most commonly-used Windows shortcuts is Paste, using the `Control` and `V` shortcut.

-⚠️ **While the `Control` + `V` combination is not assigned by OSX, it is assigned by some common programs, especially terminal applications and applications with an internal terminal.** These applications must be excluded from the operation of this rule.
-Some applications have [internal functions which provide an alternative method](#copying-with-control--c).
+⚠️ **While the `Control` + `V` combination is not assigned by OSX, it is assigned by some common programs, especially terminal applications and applications with an internal terminal.** These applications must be excluded from the operation of this rule; see the [Excluding Applications from Rules](#excluding-applications-from-rules) section above.

 Here's the complex rule I inserted into my `karabiner.json` file: